 Paul: The other thing worth saying quickly about complaints bodies, that's really important for our audience, is that they’re free, even if you lose.
 So, there's no risk, like could happen sometimes in family court proceedings, that you have your complaint heard and you end up having to pay costs.
 It doesn't happen with any of these complaint bodies.
 And that's really important, I think.

 Caroline: And so still talking houses and say, you’re not in a mortgage situation, but you’re both renting, there's always the risk of being blacklisted.
 Isn't there?

 Loretta: If you don't do the right thing with your rental agreements — yes, there is.
 And the biggest listing company in Australia is a private company called TICA.
 And that's a database real estate agents can access about tenants.
 So, tenants can be blacklisted for a number of reasons.
-And the problem is that often where there's domestic violence, there's more likely to be issues where there's termination for poor behavior.
+And the problem is that often where there's domestic violence, there's more likely to be issues where there's termination for poor behaviour.
+So, tenants can be blacklisted for a number of reasons.
+And the problem is that often where there's domestic violence, there's more likely to be issues where there's termination for poor behaviour.
 So, for example, if there's a lot of shouting or damage to the property...